Rajdip019/portfolio/README.md

 ### Step 3 ✉️

 Add Environment Variables.
-There is only two variables required to make this work.
-You already have a **.env.local** file in your root directory if you have done the Step 1 properly.
+There are only two variables required to make this work.
+You already have a **.env.local** file in your root directory if you have done Step 1 properly.
 ```
 NOTION_TOKEN=
 NOTION_DATABASE_ID=